In a UK first, medical students at the University of Leeds are to be given ultrasound training during the full five years of their degrees.

 The state-of-the-art VScan ultrasound equipment, which is the size of a mobile phone, is increasingly being utilised as a diagnostic aid in clinical medicine.
 It can be applied in areas ranging from anaesthetics and emergency medicine, to rheumatology, palliative care and general practice.

-Dr Richard Wakefield, a lecturer in rheumatology said : “this early introduction of ultrasound will enhance current anatomy teaching, improve clinical skills that will be essential for practice as a foundation year doctor and beyond.
-It will also improve patient satisfaction and safety”.
+Dr Richard Wakefield, a lecturer in rheumatology, as quoted in the Yorkshire Evening Post, said: ‘This early introduction of ultrasound will enhance current anatomy teaching, improve clinical skills that will be essential for practice as a foundation year doctor and beyond.
+It will also improve patient satisfaction and safety’.

 Several medical schools in the USA have already taken the initiative to introduce the practice and it is hoped that Leeds will be a lead innovator in the use of ultrasound in medical education in the UK.